Protecting Your Cell Phone While Kayaking

 - Water-tight kayak hatch – many Kayaks offer a water-tight hatch just for storing things that cannot get wet.
 These are a great place for your phone as well as food, wallets, electronic key fobs, or anything else you want protected.
 With these, it is important to make sure it is setup correctly and that you trust the water proof locking mechanism.
 You want to make sure that the hatch will remain sealed even in the case of a rollover.
 It may be difficult to access this from the water, and may even require assistance from another boater.

 - Dry box/bag – there are many outdoors equipment manufactures making specially designed dry boxes for this purpose.
 These usually mount inside the kayak, or can be placed in one of the non water tight storage areas.
 The size and features vary, but you will probably want one that floats.
 A tether is imperative if the box does not float, but may also be helpful with a floating box to prevent having to chase after it should you rollover.
 Depending on the type and where you store it, these can be easier to access than a rear hatch for example.
+A great example would be this bag, or box.

 - Do-it-yourself dry container – While purpose built dry boxes are ideal, you can also make on yourself.
 Some people have had success using powdered Gatorade containers, Rubbermade type totes, and even modified coffee cans.